cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 ### Mask RCNN

-The model generates bounding boxes for each instance of an object in the image.
+The model generates polygons for each instance of an object in the image.

 ### Faster RCNN